The equivalence of several conjectures on independence of $\ell$: Introduction

 \subsection{Acknowledgements}

 { This paper grew out of a conversation with Ashwin Deopurkar on the existence of exterior powers in the category of pure motives.
-The author also thanks Raymond Cheng, Johan Commelin, and Johan de Jong for helpful conversations. }
+I also thank Raymond Cheng, Johan Commelin, and Johan de Jong for helpful conversations.
+I am particularly grateful to Weizhe Zheng for providing an alternative and easier proof of $\ref{Item main 2} \Ra \ref{Item main 3a}$; see Remark \ref{Rmk WZ}.
+Finally, I thank the referee for many helpful suggestions and corrections. }